robincornett/genesis-featured-page-static-widget/README.md

 ## Description

 This plugin is a very slightly modified version of the Genesis Featured Page Widget.
 For sites using a static front page plus a posts page, this plugin will allow you to display your posts page in the widget.
-Due to how WordPress handles this page, I've added a new option to "Show Blog Page Content(full)".
-If you have selected the posts page to show in your widget, you can opt for the widget to show either the actual content of the posts/blog page, or show the full/limited content from the first post.
-Some caveats:
+If you select the posts/blog page to show in the Featured Page widget, the output will work this way:

-* It's one or the other--either the content from the posts/blog page, or the full/limited content from the first post.
+* if the posts page has no content of its own, the title and content of the first page shall be used for output.
-* Currently there is no way to show limited content from the posts/blog page.
-All or nothing.
-* The More Text option is not available if you choose Show Blog Page Content (full).
-* If you choose Show Page Content with a limit and More Text, the link will go to the post, not the posts/blog page.
-The Page Title will link to the posts/blog page.
+* if the posts page has content of its own, even if it doesn't show on the page itself, the title and content of the posts page shall be used for output.

 _For standard pages, the behavior of the Featured Page widget is unchanged._